endiangroup/compandauth/README.md

 A single counter used to maintain the validity of a set number of distributed sessions.
 Inspired by CAS.

+*For a more in depth look at how it was conceived and works, see: https://endian.io/articles/compandauth/*

 ### Features:

 - *Fast; Really fast*, Nanosecond Issuing and validating of sessions.